ADVOT: Ripples through Jewish Life

 What is ADVOT@Ritualwell?

-An online creative community of Jewish ritual innovators, poets and liturgists who meet regularly to share work and support and empower each other to create and innovate Jewish ritual, poetry and liturgy.
-And this year, we’ve added fiction and memoir writing!
+An online creative community of Jewish ritual innovators, poets and liturgists who meet regularly to share work; support and empower each other to create and innovate Jewish ritual, poetry and liturgy; and explore fiction, prose, song and memoir writing.

 ADVOT + Ritualwell Immersions